nofeaturesonlybugs/go-musings/globals/01-Dont-Use-Globals.md

 }
 ```

 Each instance of `t.Run(...)` is running a new test where the `Ctx` field of `Amazing` is a different value.
 Each test is creating its own instance of `Amazing` and we have a much stronger guarantee that our tests are not interferring with each other.
-When a package uses lots of global variables it starts to become unclear in tests just how much of the state should be reset between tests or how one test could start to affect another.
-The net effect is your tests become difficult to maintain or they lose their determinism -- you never want your tests to be indeterministic.
+When a package uses lots of global variables it starts to become unclear in tests just how much of the state should be reset between tests or how one test could affect another.
+The net effect of globals is your tests become difficult to maintain or they may lose their determinism -- you never want your tests to be indeterministic.

 ## Wrapping It Up